gdams/adoptium/content/blog/eclipse-temurin-8u422-11024-1712-2104-2202-available/index.md

 ### JDK8 x64 macOS Respin

-Eclipse Temurin jdk8u422 x64 macOS are in a separate release named jdk8u422-b05.1 due to a respin that was required to fix a signing issue.
+Eclipse Temurin jdk8u422 x64 macOS is in a separate release named jdk8u422-b05.1 due to a respin that was required to fix a signing issue.

 ### Container Updates